-In gathering information, it is important to emphasize confidentiality, as there will be a natural reluctance on the part of many to expose weaknesses.
+In gathering information, it would be important to emphasise confidentiality, as there would be a natural reluctance on the part of many to expose weaknesses.
 It is important also to verify information received, particularly through interviews or group discussion, to ensure that it has been accurately recorded.

 The findings of the review should be shared with stakeholders, particularly those who provided the information.
-This will also help build confidence in the exercise.
+This would also help build confidence in the exercise.